Editors Note: This blog was originally published in March of 2021 but has been edited and republished with new data around this topic.

 What is a block bottom bag?

 The block bottom bag is a widely used and popular choice in the packaging industry.
 Its sturdy bottom provides excellent stability, allowing the bag to stand securely.
 This not only makes storage efficient but also makes it easy to access the products inside.
 With its impressive shelf presence and fast production speed, it's no wonder that the block bottom bag is a preferred option in various industries.

 What is the design of a block bottom bag?

-Beyond its basic design, the block bottom bag can be customized to meet your products’ and brand’s needs.
-It can feature different hole punch styles for merchandising, and can have added features like a zipper and perforation line to support easy open and reclosure features.
+In addition to its basic design, the block bottom bag offers customization options to suit your products and brand.
+It can be designed with different hole punch styles for effective merchandising and can include features like a zipper and perforation line for easy opening and reclosure.